-At Shouse Law Office, our personal injury lawyers represent people who have been hurt while using a Bird E-scooter.
+At Shouse Law Group, our California scooter accident lawyers represent people who have been hurt while using a Bird E-scooter.
 We also bring Lime scooter accident lawsuits.
 In this article, we discuss:

-- 5. How Bird’s user agreement can impact an E-scooter accident lawsuit
+- 5. How can Bird’s user agreement impact a lawsuit?

 Bird is a company that provides shared electric scooters in urban areas.
-These E-scooters can be rented on a flat fee plus a per-minute rate though Bird’s smartphone app.
+These E-scooters can be rented for a flat fee plus a per-minute rate through Bird’s smartphone app.